nav-x-llc/nav-x-docs/en/business-central/integration-framework/how-to-sales-documents.md

 ### Multiple Document Types

-Create sales orders AND invoices in same import:
+To import both sales orders AND invoices from the same source file type:

-1. Create **Integration Type: Sales Order**
+1. Create **Integration 1**: Name = "Sales Orders from Vendor"
+   - Integration Type = Excel (or CSV, Text, etc.)
+   - Maps to Sales Header with Document Type = "Order"
-2. Create separate **Integration Type: Sales Invoice**
+2. Create **Integration 2**: Name = "Sales Invoices from Vendor"
+   - Integration Type = Excel (same file format)
+   - Maps to Sales Header with Document Type = "Invoice"
-3. Configure each with own mappings
+3. Configure each integration with own fields and mappings
-4. Run independently
+4. Run each integration independently against the appropriate source file

 ## Special Considerations